antonbelev/hexo-bluesky-feed/README.md

 # hexo-bluesky-feed

-A Hexo plugin that automatically publishes updates to your Bluesky account when you generate your Hexo site.
+A Hexo plugin that automatically publishes your newest blog post to Bluesky whenever you generate your site with the `--bluesky` flag—giving you full control over when updates get posted.

 ## Example